The Return of Count Yorga: Plot

-Meanwhile, Madden and O'Connor come across Yorga's vampire brides.
-When the women don't respond to their question and continue tho silently advance on them. the detectives attempt to shoot them point blank, but their bullets prove ineffective as the undead women continue to give chase.
-In the midst of their escape, they encounter Brudda and managed to shoot him to death.
-Eventually O'Connor is separated in the brides' throne/coffin room by a shutter and immediately attacked from behind and bitten by the witch (also a vampire) as Madden helplessly listens to O'Connor's death-screams.
-Madden tries to find a way to him, but he gets lured in by a voice from the shadows (thinking it is Baldwin) and then killed by Tommy who stabs him in the same way he murdered Jennifer.
+Meanwhile, Madden and O'Connor come across Yorga's brides.
+The detectives shoot at them, to no avail.
+Trying to escape, they encounter Brudda and kill him.
+O'Connor is separated and bitten by the witch.
+Madden tries to save him but gets lured in by a voice from the shadows (thinking that it is Baldwin) and then killed by Tommy.